 Pre-Consultation

-For any deviations to the plan and/or protocol where take avoidance must be confirmed, CAL FIRE strongly recommends RPFs pre-consult with CDFW and/or CAL FIRE.
+For any deviations to the plan and/or protocol where take avoidance must be confirmed, CAL FIRE recommends RPFs pre-consult with CDFW and/or CAL FIRE.
 If these deviations occur within the owl survey season, it is best to consult with your local CDFW and/or CAL FIRE inspector immediately and prior to operations.
 Submission of pre-consultation documentation with NSO survey information submissions will greatly assist the Review Team Chair with the determination of how the NSO survey information submission should be categorized and processed.

 Example Letters for Annual NSO Survey Information